dhruvilad34/greenhabit-django/README.md

 ## Usage

-- Run the application locally
-- Navigate through the web interface
-- Modify or extend features using Django views and templates
+- Register or log in as a user
+- Track eco-friendly habits and goals
+- Create and interact with posts
+- Upload and manage media files